-7 Things You Should Never Put in the Washing Machine
+7 Not-Obvious Things You Should Never Put in the Washing Machine

-The washing machine is one of the greatest inventions of the 20thcentury.
-Back in the day, women had to spend hours boiling water, hand scrubbing clothing, hanging it out to dry, ironing, folding, and finally putting it all away, only to start all over again.
-The modern appliance transformed women's lives, letting them get out of the laundry room and in to the work force or anywhere else they preferred to be.
+The washing machine is one of the greatest inventions of the 20th century.
+Back in the day, one would have to spend hours boiling water, hand-scrubbing clothing, hanging it out to dry, ironing, folding, and finally putting it all away, only to start all over again.
+The modern appliance transformed women's lives, letting them get out of the laundry room and into the work force or anywhere else they preferred to be.
 It's a miracle product.
 That said, it can't clean everything and the machine can't read the tag on an item to see if it's safe to stick in the wash, or choose the right settings without some help from us.

 Here are a few things you should never put in the washing machine:

 While most of us wouldn't intentionally wash our keys or change in the machine, almost everyone has accidentally left a few coins or a spare key in the pocket of a pair of jeans at some point.
 If the keys or coins stay put, it can be a harmless mistake, but if they get loose they can do a lot of damage. "[Coins] can damage the fins on the drain pump if they make it past the filter," James Peters, KenmoreLaundry Product Manager, told Business Insider.
-They could also get stuck in the washing machine's drain, blocking the water, damage the drum, or even shatter the glass of a front-loading washer.
-Luckily, the solution is easy: simply check pockets while you load the machine.
+They could also get stuck in the washing machine's drain (in turn blocking the water), damage the drum, or even shatter the glass of a front-loading washer.
+Luckily, the solution is easy: Simply check pockets while you load the machine.

 Your washer and dryer can do a lot, but overstuffing tends to cause bigger problems than forcing you to do a second load of laundry.
 Overloading the machine means the washer can't clean your clothes properly, and the dryer won't be able to generate air flow to dry clothes evenly.
 Plus, overloading can lead breakdowns.
 Not only do heavy loads strain the drum belt and bearings, but they can cause the motor to overheat and burn out.
 Check the manufacturer's suggestions for your particular model's capacity and consider taking big items like comforters to the dry cleaner or laundromat.